NonlinearFruit/dotfiles/README.md

 # Dotfiles

-A simple repo that elegantly manages my configs and scripts using Git Map (see `gap.sh`)
+A simple repo that elegantly manages my configs and scripts using Git Map (see `map.sh`)

 ## Setup on fresh OS